Tikanga Māori Motivational Programme

 Taurapa – post-programme assessment and reflection

-Te Piki Oranga delivers the main part of the programme – rauawa – as a noho wānanga.
+The main part of the programme (rauawa) is run as a noho wānanga.
 A noho wānanga is an immersive, deep learning experience over three days and four nights on a marae.
-During this time, participants reconnect with their Māori identity and values, such as:
+During this time, participants reconnect with their Māori identity and values; these are described in the accordion menu below.

 During the noho wānanga participants are introduced to Te Piki Oranga kaimahi from other health and wellbeing services, such as: